 Mrs. Vitoff has a background in architecture and specific experience designing high-performance, whole-building solutions for both residential and commercial buildings.
 Prior to joining Navigant, Mrs. Vitoff was the Research Director for Maclay Architects, a small sustainable design firm.
 In this position she supported multiple Zero Net Energy (ZNE) projects and the writing of the book The New Net Zero.
 Mrs. Vitoff holds BAs in Environmental Design and Environmental Studies from Montana State University.

-As Senior Research Analyst at Chartwell, Noah conducts research and analysis to aid utilities in understanding and improving their customer experience in billing and payment.
+As Research Manager at Chartwell, Noah conducts research and analysis to aid utilities in understanding and improving their customer experience and engagement.
 Noah has a background in energy and market research, both in his academic and professional careers.
 Noah is a native of Atlanta, a Georgia Tech and Kennesaw State University alumnus, and has worked in research roles for a variety of Atlanta-based institutions, including the Carter Center and the Georgia Tech Research Institute.

 Jason Zyskowski, P.E. received his electrical engineering degree from the University of Washington in 2004.
 He has worked at the Snohomish County PUD since graduation in the Transmission, System Protection, and Substation Engineering departments.
 Currently he is the Senior Manager of Planning, Engineering and Technical Services.
 Jason has worked on several renewable generation projects, numerus automation upgrade projects and was the Project Manager for the District’s first Energy Storage System.
 He enjoys spending time with his family and the outdoors.